Sixth Annual HPAAC Gala

 Save the Date!

-The next HPAAC gala will be Friday, November 3, 2017 from 6 to 9 p.m. at St Elizabeth Ann Seton Catholic Parish.
+Preparations are underway for the Sixth Annual gala.
+This fundraising gala will take place on Friday, November 3, 2017 from 6 to 9 p.m. at St Elizabeth Ann Seton Catholic Parish.

-If you would like to donate to the live or silent auctions, please send us an email to firstname.lastname@example.org.
+If you would like to donate to the live or silent auctions, please send us an email to hastingsprescottarts @gmail.com

 Fifth Annual HPAAC Gala